 This worksheet helps you to begin planning a long-term phenology monitoring program using Nature's Notebook in the field.
 A "program" is a series of activities designed to help you achieve a set of outcomes.
 You can include ideas for short (1 year or less), medium (1-3 years), or long (3-5 years or more) goals and desired outcomes.

 You may also wish to use this worksheet to help think through a relevant science or management question that your program will help to answer.

-What is the resource you have and need to obtain in order to do the activities you'd like to do?
+What are the resources you have and what do you need to obtain in order to do the activities you'd like to do?
 How are you going to share this information with your community and involve as many people in the process to make it sustainable?

 We also offer this planning document in Spanish if you are working with Spanish audiences.

 If you are a Local Phenology Leader with a monitoring program and want to keep track of the activities and outcomes for your project on an annual or long-term basis, consider using this Action Planning Template to document your tasks and track their progress.